matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

 excerpt_separator: <!--read more-->
 ---

-Few weeks ago I had a time to play with a Salesforce Streamin API, the API that allows you to receive notification to Salesforce data that match a SOQL query you define.
-Unfortunatelly, the way you should use the API isn't very well defined (or at least I couldn't found anything helpful), so I needed to dig into Comet (a protocol that is used by Salesforce Streaming API) documentation and learn by doing stuff.
+Few weeks ago I had a time to play with a Salesforce Streaming API, the API that allows you to receive notification to Salesforce data that match a SOQL query you define.
+Unfortunately, the way you should use the API isn't very well defined (or at least I couldn't found anything helpful), so I needed to dig into Comet (a protocol that is used by Salesforce Streaming API) documentation and learn by doing stuff.
 After that, I decided to write a blog post to share what I learned.

 <!--read more-->
 **Prerequisites**